iamtarunbhardwaj/app-ideas/README.md

 Master git branches.

 ## How to contribute
-You can contribute some money via google pay or any online platform.
+You can contribute some money via google pay or any online platform or via cash also.
 First fork the project and then pull the project.

 ### Copyright